oybcst/project-template-r/README.md

-## Modify the new repo
+## Modify the Notebook

-Much can be edited directly from GitHub (clicking pencils).
 Edits to the Notebook while in Binder are not saved to GitHub.
 When modifying the Notebook in Binder, periodically `Save Notebook`, then `Download` the file locally.
 Then the local files must be added back to GitHub.

 ### No *git* for me please!
 To add local files back to the repo, go to the GitHub page, click `Add file`, then `Upload files`.